ALL IDEAS

 Center hub Topic nodes Daily notesHover to explore connections

 Not seven recordings.
-Seven ideas, tracked across time, connected to each other.
+Seven ideas, tracked across time, linked to each other.

 File structure